abhishek887229/abhishek887229/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abhishek887229&label=Profile%20views&color=0e75b6&style=for-the-badge" alt="abhishek887229" /> </p>
-<h1> Hi, I,m Abhishek!👋 (Python Developer) </h1>
+<h1> Hi, I,m Abhishek!👋</h1>
 <br>
 <br>
 <h3>About Me 🧑</h3>
 <hr>
 <p>
-Hello there, My name is Abhishek I am a Data Analyst from India, I am learning Data Analysis and I am also interested in Machine Learning and Ai.
-I also share my knowledge through <a href="https://medium.com/@abhishekkr9455">blog</a>, I love to work on Machine Learning, Ai, Python, and Web Scrapping projects. <br>
+Hello there, My name is Abhishek I am a Python Developer from India, I am learning python and I am also interested in Machine Learning and Ai.
+I also share my knowledge through <a href="https://medium.com/@abhishekkr9455">blog</a>, I love to work on Machine Learning, Web developemt, Ai, Python, and Web Scrapping projects. <br>

 I always looking to work with people that are hopeless idealists like me. if someone is interested in creating and working on a cool Data analysis project please contact me.
 </p>